090max/Ticket-Booking-API/user/bookTickets.md

 ## Error Response

-**Condition** : If provided data is invalid, e.g. a name contains integer or date is not in correct format.
+**Condition** : If provided data is invalid, e.g. a name contains integer or date is not in correct format or the maximum quota for the timming is exceeded.

 **Code** : `400 BAD REQUEST`